netxms/netxms-doc/admin/icmp-ping.rst

        Please note that while metrics scheduled by agent just return result of background ping process, this metric waits for actual ping completion and then returns the result.
-Because of this behavior, it is not recommended to use **Icmp.Ping** parameter for regular monitoring, only for occasional tests.
-For instant monitoring, you should configure targets for background ping and use **Icmp.AvgPingTime** or **Icmp.LastPingTime** parameters to retrieve results.
+Because of this behavior, it is not recommended to use **Icmp.Ping** metric for regular monitoring, only for occasional tests.
+For instant monitoring, you should configure targets for background ping and use **Icmp.AvgPingTime** or **Icmp.LastPingTime** metrics to retrieve results.

 Metrics scheduled by the agent